Sanderling: Distribution, habitat and migration

 The sanderling breeds in the High Arctic areas of North America, Europe and Asia.
 In North America, it breeds in the Canadian Arctic Archipelago, Nunavut, Greenland (and to a lesser extent Alaska).
 In Eurasia, it breeds in Spitsbergen and areas of northern Russia from the Taymyr Peninsula to the New Siberian Islands.
 In the northern winter, it has a nearly cosmopolitan distribution across the world's marine coasts.
 It is a complete migrant, travelling between 3000 to 10000 km from its breeding grounds to its wintering sites.
 Birds that travel further also arrive later and leave sooner.
 Most adults leave the breeding grounds in July and early August, whereas juvenile birds leave in late August and early September.
 The northward migration begins in March at the southern end of their winter distribution.

 The breeding habitat of the sanderling is coastal tundra north of 5 C July isotherm.
-The species typically chooses nesting sites on dry stony areas near wet areas, from 60 m above sea level to 800 m.
+The species typically chooses nesting sites on dry stony areas near wet areas, from 60 to 800 m above sea level.
 During the winter and its migration, it is most commonly found on coastal sandy beaches, but also occurs on tidal sand flats, mud flats and the shores of lakes and rivers.
 More infrequently, it may occur on rocky shores.